chiefch33se/blazor-tour-of-heroes/README.md

 ⚠️ For server-side Blazor, you'll need to use a SignalR Service in conjunction with an App Service for things to work.

-You can then push the image into Azure and consume it using an App Service.
+You can then push the Docker image into Azure (or wherever) and consume it using an App Service.
 You will need to add the application setting `Azure__SignalR__ConnectionString` in your App Service's Configuration and set its value to the SignalR Service connection string.

 ## Libraries